JabRef/JabRefOnline/README.md

 │   Button.stories.ts
 ```
 To start developing with Storybook, simply run `yarn storybook`, which opens Storybook in the browser.

+An up-to-date version of all Storybook components can be found [online](https://www.chromatic.com/library?appId=61142988527d34003b1e783d&branch=main).

 ## Backend: Overall Structure
 - `Resolver` aggregates the data, and transforms in a representation suitable for the domain layer.